 The University of Windsor sits on the traditional territory of the Three Fires Confederacy of First Nations, comprised of the Ojibwa, the Odawa, and the Potawatomi.
 It also sits on a tract of land once occupied by the Huron/Wyandot.

-We would first like to welcome you to the Department of History website and to thank you for your interest in the University of Windsor.
+We would like to welcome you to the Department of History website and thank you for your interest in the University of Windsor.

 We are quite proud of our faculty achievements, our course listing, and our students.
 We encourage you to explore our website to its full extent for it offers information about faculty members and their research interests, detailed course descriptions, and financial information.

 Please do not hesitate to contact us at firstname.lastname@example.org with any questions or comments.
 We very much look forward to hearing from you in the near future.

 Choosing a college major is a difficult task.
 On one hand, you have media outlets decrying the decline of the Arts, effectively relegating the study of the Humanities to an expensive hobby.
 On the other hand, increasing tuition rates and other financial pressures make it seem as though passion and financial solvency are diametrically opposed.

 In this sort of environment, why would anyone want to spend four years memorizing dates and studying events?